PolyMathTogether/ObsidianPolyMath/Law/LSAT.md

-The LSAT is a test that measures logical thinking, reading skills,
+hat theThe LSAT is a test that measures logical thinking, reading skills,